Published: 12/05/2005 - Updated: 05/31/2019

 While these countries continue pushing neoliberal models of development and respond to signals from foreign markets (especially China) and the global economy, the rapid expansion of soybean continue to grow and of course, will also impact ecological and social partners.

-- Rissler, J and M. Mellon 1996 The ecological risks of engineered crops.
+- Rissler, J y M. Mellon 1996.
+The ecological risks of engineered crops.
 MIT Press, Cambridge, Mass.

 Miguel A. Altieri and Walter A. Pengue